Elinor Florence, Author

 The women flew their little planes quite low to the ground, often at hedge height, for cover.
 Their flimsy construction also made them highly flammable, so night flying was preferable for protection.
 They had the ability to fly low and effectively sneak in upon the enemy, undetected by radar.

-The reason for the name, The Night Witches, was due to the sound the wind made against the wires on their wings, a whooshing sound which some of the Germans said it was how they imagined a witch’s broom to sound!
+The reason for the name, the Night Witches, was due to the sound the wind made against the wires on their wings, a whooshing sound which some of the Germans said it was how they imagined a witch’s broom to sound!

 They flew so low that they were able to see the flare of a match as a German lit his cigarette in the trenches.
 No wonder the German soldiers were nervous.